BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_II.md

 </table>
 </div>

-- but what if in the future another John or any other registered users joined up?
+- but what if in the future another John joined up?
   <br>To avoid this confusion, it is better to use the user ID instead of the name

 <div class="container">